Thursday, October 17, 2024

 There's your background.
 Apologies to those who already know all that history, but I increasingly meet people who have absolutely no idea any of this stuff ever happened, and it's very necessary history for understanding everything that's happened since then that I'll be mentioning.

 Growing up in the 1980's me and my friends tended to think the left was really small and insignificant in the US, which it certainly was compared to twenty years earlier.
 But there were independent book stores, infoshops, indy record labels, cooperatives of various sorts, in cities across the US.
-Me and my punk friends all learned about Cointelpro, learned about how cool the Black Panthers and AIM and SDS had been, discovered Utah Phillips and the history of the IWW, and read Howard Zinn's A People's History of the United States.
+Like other young people in the 80's hanging out at places like that, me and my punk friends all learned about Cointelpro, learned about how cool the Black Panthers and AIM and SDS had been, discovered Utah Phillips and the history of the IWW, and read Howard Zinn's A People's History of the United States.

 In the 90's I was at least peripherally involved with what we called the radical environmental movement at the time.
-Then at the end of the 90's, in a much more intense way, with the much larger and more pervasive global justice movement, and then the massive, global antiwar movement that rose up immediately following September 11th, 2001, and other movements that have sprung up since then.
+Then at the end of the 90's, in a much more intense way, with the much larger and more pervasive global justice movement.
+And then the massive, global antiwar movement that rose up immediately following September 11th, 2001.
+And I've involved myself in many other movements that have sprung up since then.

 With the movement that back in the 60's they called The Movement, intersectionality was fundamentally important.
 With the global justice movement in the 90's it was the same.
 In Europe they were calling it the red-green alliance.
 In the US context, where red is blue, it was "Teamsters and turtles."